dotnet/docs/docs/machine-learning/tutorials/github-issue-classification.md

 [!code-csharp[DeclareGlobalVariables](../../../samples/machine-learning/tutorials/GitHubIssueClassification/Program.cs#DeclareGlobalVariables)]

-You need to create some classes for your input data and predictions.
+Create some classes for your input data and predictions.
 Add a new class to your project:

 1. In **Solution Explorer**, right-click the project, and then select **Add** > **New Item**.